aquasecurity/tfsec/docs/checks/azure/database/threat-alert-email-set/index.md

 SQL Server sends alerts for threat detection via email, if there are no email addresses set then mitigation will be delayed.

 ### Possible Impact
-Nobody will be prompty alerted in the case of a threat being detected
+Nobody will be promptly alerted in the case of a threat being detected

 ### Suggested Resolution
 Provide at least one email address for threat alerts